vadharm/citrix-k8s-ingress-controller/docs/cd/blue-green/blue-green-with-azure-pipe-lines.md

    Once the pipeline build is completed, version v1 of the deployment is torn down and only version v2 is running.

    **Note:** You can continue introducing newer versions by following the same steps as followed for version v2.

+### Achieving Canary Deployment with the Solution

+Above solution can be used to achieve canary deployment for your applications as well and the steps remains same as in Blue-Green Deployment.
+You need to set   the "TRAFFIC_WEIGHT" to the desired traffic percentage that you want to route user request to your latest app version -v2.
+For example, as per below configuration 20% traffic goes to v2 version of application and the rest i.e., 80% of traffic continues to get routed to older version-v1 of application without any manual changes.

+              {
+           "TRAFFIC_WEIGHT": "100",
+            "ADC_CONFIG": "cd/blue-green/deployment_config/v2.conf",
+            "DEPLOYMENT_VERSION": "v2"
+            }